-The oneM2M System shall be able to support mechanisms for the M2M Devices and/or Gateways to report their geographical location information to M2M Applications (OSR-047 [[b-Y.oneM2M TS-0002]].
+The oneM2M System shall be able to support mechanisms for the M2M Devices and/or Gateways to report their geographical location information to M2M Applications (OSR-047 [b-oneM2M TS-0002].

-The oneM2M System shall support the ability for single or multiple M2M Applications to interact with a single or multiple M2M Devices/Gateways (application in the device/gateway) (OSR-009 [b-Y.oneM2M TS-0002]).
+The oneM2M System shall support the ability for single or multiple M2M Applications to interact with a single or multiple M2M Devices/Gateways (application in the device/gateway) (OSR-009 [b-oneM2M TS-0002]).